TriplyDB/Documentation/docs/triply-db/index.md

   <dd>The amount of assets in a dataset.
 These can be filtered with the slider.</dd>

   <dt>Created at</dt>
-  <dd>How long ago an dataset has been created.
-When you hover over the text you can see the precise moment an dataset is created.
+  <dd>How long ago a dataset has been created.
+When you hover over the text you can see the precise moment a dataset is created.
 You can order datasets based on the moment of creation.</dd>

   <dt>Updated at</dt>
-  <dd>How long ago an dataset has been updated with new metadata such as display name or new data.
+  <dd>How long ago a dataset has been updated with new metadata such as display name or new data.
 When you hover over the text you can see the precise moment an account is last updated.
 You can order dataset based on the moment of updated at time.</dd>

   <dt>Last graph edit</dt>
   <dd>How long ago the last graph has been edited, either new data is uploaded or removed, or the graph names changed.
-When you hover over the text you can see the precise moment an dataset was edited.
+When you hover over the text you can see the precise moment a dataset was edited.
 You can order the accounts based on the moment of last time the dataset was last edited.</dd>
 </dl>

 For each dataset you can execute the following actions: